On the desk · Uranium

 The business, in one paragraph

 Cameco is the world's second-largest pure-play uranium producer and one of the most important Western sources of conversion and enrichment services.
-Its Tier-1 mines — McArthur River / Key Lake and Cigar Lake, both in Saskatchewan — are among the highest-grade uranium deposits ever developed, which means per-pound cash costs stay among the lowest in the industry even as tonnage moves around.
+Its Tier-1 mines, McArthur River / Key Lake and Cigar Lake, both in Saskatchewan, are among the highest-grade uranium deposits ever developed, which means per-pound cash costs stay among the lowest in the industry even as tonnage moves around.
 It also owns a 40% stake in Inkai (Kazakhstan, JV with Kazatomprom), and since late 2023 has held 49% of Westinghouse Electric Company in partnership with Brookfield.
-In other words: a mining business with a services business bolted on, both leveraged to the nuclear build-out, but capitalized and managed for survival through the last one.
+In other words: a mining business with a services business bolted on, both pointed at the nuclear build-out, but capitalized and managed for survival through the last one.

 What FY 2025 actually said